 You may think bay leaves are optional, but I'll tell you why they make a difference, along with why you should use dry instead of fresh.

-Entries tagged with 'ask the food lab'
+'ask the food lab' on Serious Eats

 Traditional stocks are made by slowly simmering bones, meat, and aromatics on the stovetop for many hours.
 I've heard that using a pressure cooker can help speed this process up.
 Is this true?
 Likewise, if I'm going to be out of the house all day, can I throw my bones and aromatics in a slow cooker and expect the end results to be as tasty?